Nelsonchris1/Data-warehouse-with-aws-redshit/README.md

 </ul>

 ## Project Template
+* `create_table.py` is where the fact and dimension tables for the star schema is created in Redshift.
 <ul>
     <li>***create_table.py*** is where the fact and dimension tables for the star schema is created in Redshift.</li>
     <li>`etl.py` is where data is loaded from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.     </li>